-Its been a difficult battle, it took years, decades, but gay marriage is slowly becoming more and more accepted in the States and in the world.
-Remember that same-sex marriage has caused an uproar in US society, as well as public outrage all across the globe.
 Even though gay marriage is legal nationwide, there are plenty of countries that do not let two men or two women tie the knot.
-To help enlighten readers, here are the most current statistics on gay marriage, and its status locally and globally..
+To help enlighten readers, here are the most recent gay marriage statistics, and its status locally and globally.

-- America belongs among the 29 countries and jurisdictions that let same-sex couples get married.
+- America is among the 29 countries and jurisdictions that permit same-sex marriage.

-- As of 2019, Taiwan became the first Asian nation to legalize gay marriage.
+- As of 2019, Taiwan became the first Asian nation to legalize marriage among same-sex couples.

 1. Gay marriage is legal in all 50 states.